 Abandonment and rejection.

 Their fear of abandonment is why if they haven’t got someone lined up as your replacement, they will threaten, manipulate and fly into rages or re-idealise￼￼ if you question the relationship.
 They will love bomb you, as they can think you’re rejecting the false self they’ve spent so much time putting together.
-Their false sense cannot survive on its own, and it is actually dependent on using other people.
+Their false self cannot survive on its own, and it is actually dependent on using other people.
 They will fight not to be alone because they can not stand to be around their own emptiness; they will try to destroy others just to feel better within themselves.

 Narcissists can be extremely sensitive, but that sensitivity is only for themselves to feel and see about themselves.
 They are not sensitive, understanding or empathetic to other people’s needs or feelings, only ever their own.

 They can not stand being ignored.
 This is why they usually have backup people around.
 So they can get what they need from others.
 While trying to destroy you because you disrespected them by ignoring them, they would rather be hated than ignored.